India’s fight against coronavirus was effective, PM Modi tells CMs

 Modi also said that the fight against COVID-19 is a fine example of cooperative federalism in which the Centre and the states are working together to contain the spread of the deadly virus.

-In his opening remarks at a meeting with chief ministers and Lt Governors of 21 states and union territories, he said the economy is showing signs of improvement and encouraging us to move ahead.
+In his opening remarks at a meeting with Chief Ministers and Lt Governors of 21 states and union territories, he said the economy is showing signs of improvement and encouraging us to move ahead.

 He said as the economy opens up, people should not down their guard to protect themselves and their loved ones from the virus.